 The Tangible Elements related to the Brand.

-And all of the above is intertwined, interrelated and combined in a big business/marketing mixing pot.
-This is an example of the whole being far greater than the sum of the parts – to the point that it is impossible to determine all the parts and how they are exactly related.
+And all of the above are intertwined, interrelated and combined in a big business/marketing mixing pot.
+This is an example of the whole being far greater than the sum of the parts – to the point that it is impossible to determine all the parts.

 The solution to the Brand definition challenge is simple